 Cachaça (pronounced kah-SHAH-sah) is a distilled spirit made from sugar cane juice.
 It is produced exclusively in Brazil and is often erroneously thought of as a style of rum.
 The country's national spirit, cachaça—and its most famous cocktail, the caipirinha—were mostly enjoyed in Brazil for the longest time.
 While cachaça often outsells gin and tequila, 99 percent of that is drunk by Brazilians.
 Today, it is receiving global attention in the U.S., Portugal, and other markets and now makes a regular appearance in well-stocked bars and liquor stores.

 Cachaça vs. Rum

 It's easy to refer to cachaça as Brazillian rum and when it was first imported into the U.S., cachaça was listed as a category of rum, out of convenience.
 However, cachaça was most likely created before rum and is credited by many historians as Latin America's first distilled beverage.
 It's more appropriate to consider cachaça a separate category of liquor that's related to rum because they share a sugar-based distillate.

 The primary difference is that cachaça is made from freshly-pressed sugar cane juice.
 Rum, on the other hand, is most often distilled from sugar by-products like molasses (rhum agricole is made with sugar cane).
 It's a technicality, but an important one because cachaça tends to have a raw, vegetal, fruity taste with a more subtle sweetness.
-Additionally, aged rums often spend time in used bourbon or sherry barrels while aged cachaça may rest in native woods, which impart a unique and exotic flavor profile.
+Additionally, aged rums often spend time in used bourbon or sherry barrels while aged cachaça may rest in native woods, which impart a unique flavor profile.